Z_N-Invariant Subgroups of Semi-Simple Lie Groups: Conclusion

 In the presence of gauge background fields (Wilson lines) the four-dimensional gauge group breaks down to some smaller groups.
 Since these Wilson lines provide additional shifts in the group lattice, it should be possible to employ our procedure also in those types of models.

-For the simple Lie groups $A_n, B_n, C_n, D_n, E_6$ and $E_7$, our procedure can be applied in finding the unbroken gauge symmetry under any $\ZZ_N$ rotations.
+For the simple Lie groups $A_n, B_n, C_n, D_n, E_6$ and $E_7$, our procedure can be applied in finding the unbroken gauge symmetry under any $\ZZ_N$ shifts.
 In section \ref{rsv}, we provided the root vectors for these groups.
-As semi-simple Lie groups are products of simple Lie groups, the procedure presented herein merely needs to be applied to each factor separately.
-Finally, the remaining abelian factors in a Lie group are then treated separately\cite{hubsch2}.
+As semisimple Lie groups are products of simple Lie groups, the procedure merely needs to be applied to each factor separately.

-Finally, our present goal was the demonstration that \textsl{Mathematica} can be used to compute $\D$-invariant subgroups of semi-simple Lie groups.
-Having been motivated by applications in $M$-theory, we have restricted ourselves to ``supersymmetric'' $\D$-actions, and for simplicity to $\D=\ZZ_N$.
-Generalizations in both respects seem to be desirable, but are beyond our present scope.
-Similarly, it would seem desirable to re-structure, optimize and package the computations presented herein into a single, user-friendly interactive \textsl{Mathematica} package, but that too is deferred to a subsequent effort.
+Finally, our present goal was the demonstration that \textsl{Mathematica} can be used to compute $\D$-invariant subgroups of semisimple Lie groups.
+In achieving this goal, several additional topics came to our attention, which provide ground for further investigation.
+In particular, having been motivated by applications in $M$-theory and also for simplicity, we have restricted our attention to ``supersymmetric'' $\D$-actions and moreover to $\D=\ZZ_N$.
+Secondly, the analysis as presented herein does not distinguish between inequivalent embeddings of a subgroup $H_I$ within the original Lie group.
+Lastly, it would seem desirable to re-structure and package the computations presented herein into a single, interactive \textsl{Mathematica} package.
+Generalizations of our work in each of these directions would seem to be quite worthwhile, but are beyond our present scope and we defer this to a separate effort.

-\paragraph{\bfseries Acknowledgment:} We are indebted to the Department of Energy for the generous support under the grant DE-FG02-94ER-40854.
-TH wishes to thank for the recurring hospitality and resources provided by the Physics Department of the University of Central Florida, Orlando, and the Physics Department of the Faculty of Natural Sciences of the University of Novi Sad, Serbia, where part of this work was completed.
+\paragraph{\bfseries Acknowledgment:} We should like to thank the Referee, Prof.~Todor Milev, for the superb work and constructive criticism in reviewing the initial version of this article, and for pointing out a serious error in some of the intermediate results.
+Although their correction turns out not to change the final result (Table~\ref{giz7s}), it did provide an opportunity not only to present our results correctly but also to better explain the details of the work and to clarify the subtleties in identifying the maximal-rank subgroups; see Appendix~\ref{s:A}.
+We are indebted to the generous support by the Department of Energy through the grant DE-FG02-94ER-40854.
+T.H.\ wishes to thank for the recurring hospitality and resources provided by the Physics Department of the University of Central Florida, Orlando, and the Physics Department of the Faculty of Natural Sciences of the University of Novi Sad, Serbia, where part of this work was completed.